Nylanderia bourbonica

 Identification

 of N. bourbonica are difficult to distinguish from other Nylanderia without careful morphological examination.
-Identification typically requires reference to established for Nearctic Nylanderia.
-The species is part of a complex of morphologically similar tramp that includes N. fulva, N. flavipes, N. pubens, and N. steinheili, all introduced to the Nearctic region.
+Identification typically requires reference to established keys for introduced Nearctic Nylanderia.
+The species is part of a complex of morphologically similar tramp ants that includes N. fulva, N. flavipes, N. pubens, and N. steinheili, all introduced to the Nearctic region.
 Males may be required for definitive identification in some cases.

 Images